DonOmbisi/banksys/README.md

 ```
 # Code
 -  Basically its just extracting data from DB and displaying .
--  Code is scattered, but works just fine.
+-  Code is scattered (doesn't follow any design paradigm), but works just fine.
 -  Give it a try !!.

 # Images